AharonSambol/PrettyPrintTree/README.md

 # PrettyPrintTree

-This package allows you to print the tree datastructure in a readable fashion (in python).
+This package allows you to print the tree datastructure in a readable fashion (in Python).

 It supports trees with any kind of data (as long it can be turned into a string).